 I’ve heard a lot of great opinions about traveling by sea.
 Personally, if I never set foot on a ship again I’ll be a happier man.
 The waters were always choppy, the wind was uproarious, and the food consisted of turtle soup.
-The the reason for the soup, of course, was that the poor creatures could be stored on the ship upside down for long lengths of time without dying.
-They would be down in storage the whole way, just waiting for the chef to come and take them to their death.
+The reason for the soup, of course, was that the poor creatures could be stored on the ship upside down for long lengths of time without dying.
+They would be down in storage the whole way, just waiting for the chef to come and take them to the kitchen.
 I remember seeing them one day and feeling awful about it the rest of the way.

 Then again, it was really good soup.

 The trip was fairly uneventful and I had just allowed myself to relax about the the whole thing when the skies overhead started to turn black.
 Within the hour, we had been ordered to help pull down the sails.
 Another hour passed and I started to lose my balance.
 The waves beyond our vessel continued to swell into larger creations.
 Looking out across the ocean and looking at the black water that rose and fell beyond us, I felt very small.